How to set up a DMARC record in Microsoft 365 in 2026

 You use DMARC records to instruct receiving servers on what to do with emails that have failed authentication tests.
 For example, you might request that emails that have failed the authentication test be quarantined into a spam folder, or you might want them to be deleted entirely.

 A DMARC record contains the DMARC policy that informs ISPs (like Gmail, Yahoo!, and Microsoft’s Office 365) if a domain is set up to use DMARC.
-In this article, we’ll cover how to set up DMARC records in Office 365 to protect your emails and deliverability rates.
+In Microsoft 365, DMARC works alongside Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) to verify outbound email and protect your domain from impersonation.

 This question is a common one that we hear.
 We can split the topic up into inbound and outbound mail.